 The exhibit, Go West!
-Art of the American Frontier, features works by American, European and Plains-Indian artists from 1830 to 1930.
+Art of the American Frontier, featured works by American, European, and Plains Indian artists.

-Paintings and sculptures by George Catlin, Frederic Remington, Charles Russell, Albert Bierstadt and N.C.
-Wyeth helped shape how Americans perceive the West, rightly or wrongly, to this day.
+Paintings and sculptures by George Catlin, Frederic Remington, Charles Russell, Albert Bierstadt, and N.C.
+Wyeth helped shape how Americans perceive the West, rightly or wrongly.

-I stopped in at the Palm Springs Historical Society to see its exhibit on the lifestyles of Frank Sinatra and other celebrities while in Palm Springs.
+I stopped in at the historical society to see its exhibit on the Palm Springs-lifestyles of Frank Sinatra and other celebrities.

 It rained non-stop.
 The town’s storm sewers were overwhelmed.
 The streets were underwater.
 Passing cars plowed through, hubcap-deep, spraying pedestrians.
 Water lapped over the curbs onto the sidewalks.
-At dinner time, the water was up to my calves.
+At dinner time, the water was nearly to my knees.